Protect Your Family, Your Property And Yourself

 Wondering if you need to contact JULIE before you dig?
 You do!
 Click here for examples of common DIY projects that require a locate request.
 Remember, the service is always FREE.

-Professional excavator?
 Click here to learn more about the benefits of our Remote Ticket Entry process.